dlyalin20/SkyNet/README.md

     ## Data Structures:

-        - Linked List: Used for playlists.
+        - Double-Linked List: Used for playlists.
 Will contain the titles of individual audio files, as well as data about them, such as run-time and artist, if such information can be obtained (for example, from their metadata).

 # Timeline